Params Encryption¶

-For additional security, it is possible to encrypt Advocate email, Friend email and Custom User Data on back-end.
-This can be done by using 2048-bit key Talkable Public Key.
+For additional security, it is possible to encrypt Advocate, Friend, and Loyalty member email, as well as Custom User Data on back-end.
+This can be done by using 2048-bit key generated by Talkable for your site.
 So, instead of sending params in plain text, you can send them encrypted.

 Also it’s possible to pass encrypted email as a GET parameter (e.g. for CTA links that point to standalone invite page).
 But to do that encrypted email should be URL-encoded.